SOCIOLOGISTS FOR WOMEN IN SOCIETY

 Sister to Sister.
 The Sister to Sister Committee is led by two (2) co-chairs, one (1) elected by the Members each year to a two (2)-year term, served on a staggered basis.
 Other members are volunteers.
 The Sister to Sister Committee is charged with guiding the Organization toward becoming a fully inclusive organization, including identifying obstacles toward that goal, informing the leadership and members, and supporting networking and mentoring relationships among members across racial/ethnic lines.
 The Parliamentarian shall serve on the Sister to Sister Committee to ensure that the Organization is operating in the best way to include and empower all members and to increase communication between Council and the Sister to Sister Committee.

 Student Caucus.
 The Student Caucus is led by the Student Representative-Elect and Student Representative and includes volunteer members who each year elect the Student Representative-Elect and Student Representative from their ranks to serve 2 year terms.
 It is charged to promote the interests of students in the Organization through overseeing the Organization’s student listserv, coordinating student functions at Summer and Winter Meetings, and undertaking projects designed to increase and maintain student membership in the Organization and meet the needs of student members.
 The committee works with other committees within the Organization and with the Organization’s officers on issues of particular concern to student members.

 - ACTIVISM AND OUTREACH

 Social Action Committee.
-The Social Action Committee is composed of an elected chair and volunteer members.
-The chair is elected by the Members in odd numbered years for a 2-year term.
-The charge of this committee is to engage the Organization in projects that facilitate achieving its goal of promoting social justice through local and national activism and via Members’ research, teaching and community service.
+The Social Action Committee is composed of two elected co-chairs and volunteer members.
+One co-chair is elected each year by SWS Members for 2-year terms.
+The charge of this committee is to engage the Organization in projects that facilitate achieving its goal of promoting social justice through local, national, and/or international activism and via Members’ research, teaching and community service.